Accessibility links

 If your site displays introductions by default on text content pages, enter the introduction via Editor > Add introduction....

-NOTE: The Display introduction box controls if the introduction will be displayed on the published article page.
-Even if this option is unticked, the introduction might still be displayed on other public pages.
+NOTE: Even if Display introduction is unticked, the introduction might still be displayed on other public pages.

 The introduction is important for SEO (Search Engine Optimization).
 For details, see the following article: